techlahoma/board_meetings/2016/10_october-minutes.md

 * Netsuite (Vance)
   - Netsuite account exists but we've been too busy to begin migrating data into it from less accounting.
-  - Netsuite can do some of the expensify features, so we can just use NS
+  - Netsuite can do some of the expensify features, so we can just use N.S.

 * Code for Tulsa (Luke)
   - TU application was 5 minutes too late to be submitted.
 GKFF might be contacted for a grant.
   - TU intern student would an employee of the University of Oklahoma, so Techlahoma would not need to handle employee paperwork, worker's comp, and other legal paperwork.

+* Jeremy
+  - Recognizing Devin as acting secretary for the last year.
+We can give him something for his resume.

 ## Other Updates
 * OK Coders + Techlahoma SurveyMonkey Survey (Luke)